ptashi/FlappyApp/readme.md

 ![screenshot](.github/fetchCheck.png)

-Once you Fetch Origin, if there are changes to the repository, Pull Origin will be an option When you Pull Origin, github desktop will change the files on your computer to match the current version of the github project
+Once you Fetch Origin, if there are changes to the repository, Pull Origin will be an option.

+When you Pull Origin, github desktop will change the files on your computer to match the current version of the github project.

 # Virtual Enviroment

-Now if your project directory already has a `py_venv` folder, your virtual environment should already be working **Note:** _If you have any other virtual enviroment folders such as venv, .venv, or conda folders, delete them_ You can check this by looking at your terminal and checking if it says `(py_env)` before your project path
+Now if your project directory already has a `py_venv` folder, your virtual environment should already be working

+**Note:** _If you have any other virtual enviroment folders such as venv, .venv, or conda folders, delete them_

+You can check this by looking at your terminal and checking if it says `(py_env)` before your project path

 ![venvCheck](.github/venvCheck.png)